Business consulting services

 - To date, there is no established practice; however, Ukraine has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting, which should address conditions that prevent countries from effectively solving treaty-related disputes under the mutual agreement procedure.

-- Ukrainian legislation requires only local transfer pricing documentation (on the request of the tax authorities) and reporting on controlled transactions (transfer pricing notification) to be filed (by 1 October of the following year).
-Neither the master file nor the country-by-country report are currently required.
+- The reporting on controlled transactions (transfer pricing notification) to be filed (by 1 October of the following year)

-- The Tax Code sets out the requirements for local transfer pricing documentation.
+- The Tax Code sets out the requirements for the local transfer pricing documentation and master file.

 - Transfer pricing documentation should be prepared in Ukrainian only.